matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

 The `scrollbar-gutter` property keeps the text on the page from reflowing with a jerk, when it suddenly becomes one scrollbar-width wider as the rest of the page beyond the viewport is hidden.

 <p class="highlight">💡
-  If you have both non-modal and modal dialogs on your page, you may want to make sure this selector only triggers on open _modal_ dialogs.
+  If you have both non-modal and modal dialogs on your page, be sure to use <code>:modal</code> in your selector so this only triggers on open <em>modal</em> dialogs.
 </p>

 <p class="codepen" data-height="300" data-default-tab="css,result" data-slug-hash="OPMzjBY" data-pen-title="Modal dialog with scroll-stop" data-editable="true" data-user="sarajw" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">